pagopa/pagopa-ecommerce-event-dispatcher-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name ' it.pagopa.ecommerce.scheduler' is invalid and this project uses 'it.pagopa.ecommerce.scheduler' instead.
+* The original package name ' it.pagopa.ecommerce.eventdispatcher' is invalid and this project uses 'it.pagopa.ecommerce.eventdispatcher' instead.

 # Getting Started